U.S. Route 4 in New York: Origins and assignment

 In 1911, the New York State Legislature created Route 43, an unsigned legislative route extending from the southern village line of Stillwater to the western village line of Schuylerville via the hamlet of Quaker Springs.
 On March 1, 1921, Route 43 was renumbered to Route 44 to eliminate numerical duplication with another legislative Route 43 in Western New York.
 At the same time, Route 44 was extended southwest from Stillwater to Clifton Park via Mechanicville and west from Schuylerville to Saratoga Springs.

 The first set of posted routes in New York were assigned in 1924.
-Two of the routes assigned at this time were NY 6, a north–south route extending from the New York City line to the Canadian border, and NY 30, another north–south route connecting NY 6 in Mechanicville to the Vermont state line west of Fair Haven.
+Two of the routes assigned at this time were NY 6, a north–south route extending from the New York City line to the Canada–United States border, and NY 30, another north–south route connecting NY 6 in Mechanicville to the Vermont state line west of Fair Haven.
 NY 6 left Albany on modern NY 32 and followed it to Mechanicville, where NY 6 veered westward on what is now NY 67 and NY 30 picked up the current alignment of NY 32.
 NY 30 continued north on modern NY 32 to Glens Falls, at which point it went east to Hudson Falls via Warren and River streets.
 It headed northward from there to Vermont on modern US 4.
 From Mechanicville to Schuylerville, NY 30 utilized the alignment of legislative Route 44.
 By 1926, NY 30 was rerouted north of Whitehall to continue north toward the Canadian border.
 The old alignment of NY 30 between Whitehall and Vermont was not assigned a new number.
 Meanwhile, an alternate route of NY 6 on the east side of the Hudson River between NY 5 (now US 20) in East Greenbush and NY 6 in Waterford was designated as NY 6B by 1926.

 In the original plans for the U.S. Numbered Highway System, the north–south highway along the western bank of the Hudson River was designated as US 9 while the highway on the eastern bank was assigned US 109.
 The two routes were concurrent from Albany to Mechanicville, where US 9 went west to follow NY 6 while US 109 continued north on NY 30.
 The designations met again south of Glens Falls, where US 109 ended at US 9.
 Also in the original plans was US 4, which was assigned to all of NY 30's original alignment between Glens Falls and the Vermont state line.
 In the final system alignment approved on November 11, 1926, the routing of US 9 was altered to follow its modern alignment between Albany and Glens Falls while US 109 was reconfigured to use NY 6B between East Greenbush and Waterford.